 One of the questions that anyone who works in franchising is regularly asked is ‘What’s the next big thing, then?’
-Here are some thoughts we put together in 2013 to help readers decide the answer for themselves
+Here are some thoughts to help readers decide the answer for themselves

 Predicting the future is a dangerous thing to do, particularly if someone is looking for an opportunity into which to invest their money and their life.
 Different people have different skills and what suits one person won’t necessarily suit another.
-Nonetheless, we’ve taken the challenge: we’ve been looking at trends from around the world and comparing them to what’s happening in New Zealand.
-It’s important to remember that what works in the US, Asia or Australia won’t necessarily work here, but overall trends may be reflected in different ways so we’ve also asked some local experts for their opinions on particular issues.
+Nonetheless, back in 2013 we took the challenge by looking at trends from around the world and comparing them to what’s happening in New Zealand.
+It’s important to remember that what works in the US, Asia or Australia won’t necessarily work here, but overall trends may be reflected in different ways so we also asked some local experts for their opinions on particular issues.
 Six years later, we reckon they were pretty spot-on - and still are.

 The personal services area is one of those tipped for global growth in the near future, especially in countries with ageing populations, and hair and beauty are a major part of this.
 Even during a downturn hair still grows and, while people might cut down on new cars, expensive restaurants and overseas holidays, they still need to get a haircut.
 That applies in New Zealand, too, where Rodney Wayne has always maintained, ‘There are three things that are recession-proof: hops, chocs and locks’ – or in other words, beer, chocolates and hairdressing.
 This is a promising industry to consider.
 Many franchises are profitable, need no experience and allow for multi-unit ownership.